cyb3rmaniak/ATF-AutoSplitter/README.md

 4. The lines are compared to formats of known log events using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 5. When a match is found - the auto splitter reacts and performs actions such as starting/stopping/resetting the timer, jumping to specific sections (splits) and updating some of the text labels in the layout (the ones displayed in the LiveSplit window).
 6. When the auto-splitter starts, it assumes you are in the Hub.
 The correct information will be updated in the next step.
 7. When a scene (mission/map) starts loading, the auto splitter will jump to the correct split, and then immediately usually to the first sub-split (an entrance safe room in most cases).
 Scene names from the game are translated to the names on the main splits [^1].
-New maps added in later updates will need to be added to the lists in order for the auto-splitter to work on them.
+New maps added in later updates will need to be added to the lists in order for the auto splitter to work on them.
 8. Certain events, along with some settings defined by the user will trigger the timer to start, stop and split[^1].
 9. An attempt in LiveSplit:
    1. Starts the first time the timer is started after a reset or the launch of the application.